Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Related Work

-{\bf Neural Tangent Kernel and Learning Theory.} The Neural Tangent Kernel (NTK), introduced by \cite{jgh18}, has become a foundational framework for understanding the gradient flow of neural networks during training.
+{\bf Neural Tangent Kernel and Learning Theory.} The Neural Tangent Kernel (NTK), introduced by \citet{jgh18}, has become a foundational framework for understanding the gradient flow of neural networks during training.
 It reveals that, in the infinite-width limit, neural networks are equivalent to Gaussian processes at initialization.
 This equivalence has been extensively studied in numerous works \citep{ll18, dzps19, sy19, azls19, wllm19, bm19, lsp+20, cb20, swl21, zgj21, sk22, gms23, gll+24, swl24}, which highlight the robust performance and learning capabilities of over-parameterized neural networks.
 The NTK framework has gained popularity for its ability to elucidate the emerging abilities of large-scale neural networks.
-Notable advancements include the introduction of the Convolutional NTK (CNTK) by \cite{adh+19}, the Recurrent NTK by \cite{awbb20}, and the concept of infinite attention via NNGP and NTK for attention networks by \cite{hbsdn20}.
-Furthermore, \cite{mwy+23} examined the training dynamics of fine-tuning LLMs using NTK, demonstrating its efficiency in optimizing these systems.
+Notable advancements include the introduction of the Convolutional NTK (CNTK) by \citet{adh+19}, the Recurrent NTK by \citet{awbb20}, and the concept of infinite attention via NNGP and NTK for attention networks by \citet{hbsdn20}.
+Furthermore, \citet{mwy+23} examined the training dynamics of fine-tuning LLMs using NTK, demonstrating its efficiency in optimizing these systems.
+The lazy/NTK versus rich/feature-learning dichotomy has been clarified by tensor-program-style analyses \citep{ynh+22, kar24}, dynamical mean-field treatments of feature learning \citep{boc+25, bcp24}, and empirical assessments of the NTK regime's predictive power for deep-learning scaling \citep{vbn22}.
+Beyond the lazy ball, \citet{ks24_nonlinear} analyse a {\it nonconvex mean-field} regime for transformers in which the attention layer learns nonlinear features, and \citet{jhz+24_benign} establish benign-overfitting dynamics for vision transformers in an over-parameterized rich regime; these results identify precisely the kind of learning behaviour our nearly-lazy approximation excludes, and we view our two-stage law as a {\it lazy-regime baseline} that any feature-learning extension should improve upon.
 These contributions underscore the growing importance of NTK in the theoretical analysis of modern neural networks.